BranikSWG/orm/1.x/quick-start.md

 ### Relationships

 Now that we have access to the entity mapper, is time to set the relationship between our two entities.
-As we can see, the *articles* table has a foreign key, on a column named `user_id`, that points to the *users* table.
+As it was shown, the *articles* table has a foreign key, on a column named `user_id`, that points to the *users* table.
 The value of the `user_id` column don't have uniqueness constraints, so the same value might appear multiple times.
 In plain words, this means that a user can have multiple